MSaifKhan01/Triveous-Assignment/README.md

 ## Swagger API Docs

-You can also access the Swagger API documentation [here](http://54.82.202.67:8080/docs/).
+You can also access the Swagger API documentation [here](https://triveous-ww2h.onrender.com/docs/).

-## Database Schema

-To understand the data structure of our MongoDB database, explore the [Database Schema](docs/Database_Schema.png).